Travis Bergen: Toronto Blue Jays

 Bergen was drafted by the Toronto Blue Jays in the seventh round of the 2015 Major League Baseball draft.
-He made his professional debut with the Short Season-A Vancouver Canadiens.
+He made his professional debut with the Low-A Vancouver Canadiens.
 Bergen pitched in only 14 games combined in 2016 and 2017 for Vancouver and the Rookie-level Gulf Coast Blue Jays due to injuries.
-In 2018 he played for the Advanced-A Dunedin Blue Jays and Double-A New Hampshire Fisher Cats, combining to go 4–2 with a 0.95 ERA and 74 strikeouts in 562/3 innings pitched.
+In 2018 he played for the High-A Dunedin Blue Jays and Double-A New Hampshire Fisher Cats, combining to go 4–2 with a 0.95 ERA and 74 strikeouts in 562/3 innings pitched.

 San Francisco Giants

 On December 13, 2018, Bergen was selected by the San Francisco Giants with the eighth pick in the Rule 5 draft.
-He made his major league debut on March 29, 2019, versus the San Diego Padres, and retired Ian Kinsler on a ground ball, the only batter he faced.
+He made his major league debut on March 29, 2019 against the San Diego Padres.
+He retired Ian Kinsler on a ground ball, the only batter he faced.
 He was placed on the 10-day injured list with a shoulder strain on May 21.
-On August 18, 2019, Bergen was designated for assignment.
+On August 18, Bergen was designated for assignment.

-Second stint with the Blue Jays
+Toronto Blue Jays (second stint)

-On August 21, 2019, he was returned to the Toronto Blue Jays organization and placed on the reserve list of the Triple-A Buffalo Bisons.
+On August 21, 2019, Bergen was returned to the Toronto Blue Jays organization and placed on the reserve list of the Triple-A Buffalo Bisons.
 On August 24, 2020, Bergen's contract was selected to the major league roster.

 Arizona Diamondbacks

-On August 31, 2020, the Blue Jays traded Bergen to the Arizona Diamondbacks in exchange for Robbie Ray and cash considerations.
-In 6 2/3 innings, Bergen struck out eight alongside walking eight.
-On February 26, 2021, Bergen was designated for assignment by the Diamondbacks.
+On August 31, 2020, the Blue Jays traded Bergen to the Arizona Diamondbacks for Robbie Ray and $300,000.
+In 6 2/3 innings, Bergen allowed 3 runs, struck out 8, and walked 8.
+On February 26, 2021, the Diamondbacks designated Bergen for assignment.

-Third stint with the Blue Jays
+Toronto Blue Jays (third stint)

-On February 28, 2021, Bergen was acquired by the Blue Jays for cash considerations.
-Bergen recorded a 1.69 ERA in 102/3 innings of work for Toronto, and was designated for assignment on June 29.
-He was outrighted to the Triple-A Buffalo Bisons on July 4.
+On February 28, 2021, Bergen was acquired by the Blue Jays in exchange for cash considerations.
+Bergen recorded a 1.69 ERA in 102/3 innings of work for Toronto before he designated for assignment on June 29.
+He was outrighted to Triple-A Buffalo on July 4.
 On October 5, Bergen elected free agency.

 San Diego Padres

 On March 18, 2022, Bergen signed a minor league contract with the San Diego Padres.
-He was released on August 10, 2022.
+In 25 appearances for the Triple-A El Paso Chihuahuas, he compiled a 4–0 record and 4.07 ERA with 27 strikeouts across 24 1/3 innings pitched.
+Bergen was released by the Padres on August 8.

-Personal
+Personal life

 Bergen and his wife, Elise, were married in 2019.
+They had a child in 2021.